n-singha/PhysicalDesign_Workshop/README.md

 ## 4. Floorplaning Considerations
 From the netlist generated from the synthesis phase, the following aspects are considered:
 * Width and height of core and die:
-* Preplaced cells:
+* Preplaced cells
-* Decoupling capacitors:
+* Decoupling capacitors
-* Power Planing:
+* Power Planing
 * Pin Placement
 * Cell Blockage
 After considering all this aspects the design gets ready for the Placement and routing phase.